JaSonic4PSHSMC/khubdarkmode/README.md

 Credits to mushy0 *(MC2026)* on Discord for the logo!

 Thank you to all of the beta-testers!
-From the bottom of my heart, I appreciate that you designated time to fine tune the script! ❤️❤️❤️
+From the bottom of my heart, I appreciate that you designated time to test out the script! ❤️❤️❤️
 - Lukas Castillo *(MC2026)*
 - okiedokitos *(MC2026)*
 - gloomispaghetti *(CLC2026)*